-5 Main Results
+5 Results

 Results for specification (1) are presented in Table 2.
-For the "before" period it uses exports data averaged over 1988 to 1990, and for the "after" period it uses exports data averaged over 2005 to 2007.
+For the "before" period we use exports data averaged over 1988 to 1990, and for the "after" period we use exports data averaged over 2005 to 2007.
 The treatment is defined as the number of workers of Yugoslavian origin that left the German labor force between 1995 and 2000, by product.35 The estimation includes product fixed effects, such that the results use only within-product variation, and year fixed effects, which in this case is equivalent to a dummy variable for the year 2005.
 The first three columns report results using an OLS estimation, while the last three columns report results using a 2SLS estimation, making use of the instrumental variable described in Section 4.1.
 The table reports results using $log(exports{p,t})$, $log(exports{p,t} + 1)$ and $asinh(exports{p,t})$ as dependent variables.
-Since the regressor $treat_p$ is rescaled using the inverse hyperbolic sine transformation -which behaves similarly to a log transformation-we interpret
+Since the regressor $treat_p$ is rescaled using the inverse hyperbolic sine transformation -which behaves similarly to a log transformation-we interpret β^{DID} as an elasticity.36